 pandas

-pandas is a library for data manipulation and analysis.
+pandas is a Python library for data manipulation and analysis.

 Panda Eating Bamboo